mautrix/docs/bridges/general/troubleshooting.md

 If the bridge only has one user, then contact list names should be safe to enable.

+## mautrix-gvoice: `unexpected status code 429 (electron status: unavailable)`
+This error usually happens for non-workspace accounts when trying to send a message.
+As mentioned in the setup instructions, mautrix-gvoice requires having access to the `electron` binary, which is not available in Docker.

+If the error says `electron status: ok` instead of `unavailable`, then there's something else wrong.

 ## `pip` failed building wheel for python-olm

 #### `fatal error: olm/olm.h: no such file or directory`